Bartzi/handwriting-determination/README.md

 1. install all requirements with `pip install -r requirements.txt`
 1. You should be ready to go!

+### Docker

+You can also use Docker to run the project:
+1. clone the repository
+1. run `docker build -t <name> .`
+1. done

 ## Data Preparation

 We provide our data generation tool (in the `data_generation` directory) and also information on how to get all